polyformproject/commercial.polyformproject.org/terms.md

 {{/delivery=compiled}}

 {{#delivery=source}}
-- a copy of the software's source code, in the preferred form for making changes
+- a copy of the software's source code in the preferred form for making changes
 - copies of any scripts or configuration files necessary to compile the software's source code
 {{/delivery=source}}

 {{#delivery=both}}
 - a copy of the software in compiled form
-- a copy of the software's source code, in the preferred form for making changes
+- a copy of the software's source code in the preferred form for making changes
 - copies of any scripts or configuration files necessary to compile the software's source code
 {{/delivery=both}}